-Your bodies of work tend to look into keeping history alive, and photography seems to be the leading point throughout your projects.
-Can you talk about the relationship between photography and history?
+Your work tends to look into keeping history alive, and photography seems to be the leading point throughout.
+How do you view the relationship between photography and history?

 1968 was an important year in my life and in the transition of the last century.
 The movements that took place around the world looking for new spaces of freedom, and the imaginings of a different reality by the youth of the world came together in an explosion of new ideas and of questioning authoritarianism and violence.
 These were years of rebellion that affected many generations, from Mexico to Paris, Tokyo, Prague and Cordoba.

 The connections between these different movements and their ideas are a good approach to the zeitgeist, the spirit of the times that I want to bring back to discussion.
 We can see that it was a global youth movement: it asked itself and society about existence, about ways and reasons to live, and it was able to propose new debates.
-In a short time, we will celebrate fifty years of the movements of 1968.
 I think it is important to re-visit them, to put them in their context and to compare them, in one way or another, with the ideas and the discussions that we have now, fifty years later.
 Is the effect of those ideas still present?
 Are we better now?
 Have we reached the social objectives that we were fighting for: more freedom, more equality, more rights?
 Or are we entering an era of obscurity, violence and social backwardness?
 Are the ideas of 1968 still powerful?